Constrained Polynomial Likelihood: Introduction

+We illustrate the usefulness of PLR with two simple applications.
+In the first, we expand the likelihood ratio of the transition density of a continuous-time jump-diffusion process with respect to a Gamma density.\footnote{When expanding a transition density it is necessary to choose an appropriate auxiliary density function on the same support.
+For positive support, the Gamma distribution is suited (see \citet{filipovicmayerhoferschneider13}).} While the conventional orthogonal polynomial approach produces an approximation that is negative close to zero, our PLR is non-negative everywhere and thus can be readily used in any context that crucially relies on the structural properties, normalization, and positivity, of probability measures, such as accept-reject sampling or Bayesian modeling.

+In our second application, we subsequently investigate how to extract probability densities directly from option prices.
+This is particularly interesting in the context of pricing exotic and/or over-the-counter derivatives based on the probability density extracted from vanilla observed option prices.
+We illustrate this procedure in a controlled environment with a bivariate continuous-time jump-diffusion process from \citet{duffiepansingleton00}.
+Our experiments reveal how the positivity of the PLR crucially translates into meaningful estimates of positive probability densities, rather than projections of densities that do not share basic defining properties of probability measures.

 The paper is organized as follows.
-In Section \ref{sec:setup} we develop the necessary notation, as well as the traditional approach to minimum norm expansions in Section \ref{sec:rkhspzn}.
-In Section \ref{sec:genprob} we propose the modifications to the standard program to accommodate positivity.
-Section \ref{sec:properties} shows uniqueness, consistency, and obtains the asymptotic distribution of the polynomial coefficients defining the PLR.
-Applications are presented in Section \ref{sec:densprox} (density approximations) and \ref{sec:polynomialpricingkernels} (pricing kernels).
+In Section \ref{sec:setup} we develop the necessary notation.
+The traditional approach to minimum-norm expansions appears in Section \ref{sec:rkhspzn} for reference.
+In Section \ref{sec:genprob} we propose modifications to the standard program to ensure positivity.
+Section \ref{sec:properties} shows the uniqueness, consistency, and rate of convergence of the polynomial coefficients defining the PLR.
+Applications are presented in Sections \ref{sec:densprox} (density approximations), and \ref{sec:optionpricing} (option pricing).
 Section \ref{sec:conclusion} concludes.
-In the \hyperref[sec:pospol]{Appendix}, we review the cone of sum of squares (s.o.s.) polynomials.
+In the \hyperref[sec:pospol]{Appendix}, we review sum-of-squares (s.o.s.) polynomials and include the proofs for the theoretical results.